schneedotdev/async-programming-in-rust/README.md

 ## Setup

 Some parts of this repo contain platform-specific code.
-Use Docker Compose to start and stop services:
+Use Docker Compose to start and stop these directories/services:

 ```bash
 docker-compose up